mtumilowicz/kubernetes-workshop/README.md

         * optional component in managed Kubernetes
             * example: GKE Autopilot
 ## resources
+* Kubernetes resource
+    * type in Kubernetes
+    * example: Pod, Service, Deployment
 * Kubernetes objects
-    * are persistent entities in the Kubernetes system
-        * represent the state of the cluster
+    * instance of a resource
+        * example: specific Pod named nginx-pod, a Service web-svc
     * lifecycle can be managed with CRUD commands
         * `kubectl create`, `kubectl get`, `kubectl apply`, and `kubectl delete`
     * is a "record of intent"
-        * specification for the desired state of the system
+        * defines desired state of the system
-        * system will work to ensure the current state matches the desired state defined by these objects
             * example: Pod is just logical grouping - it does not exist physically
+            * k8s will continuously monitor and adjust the system to ensure that reality matches declaration
     * ownership
         * when controller is deleted, its managed objects still exist but not for long
             * Kubernetes runs a garbage collector process